SEARCH UNIVERSITY LIBRARIES

 Prepared by Barbara Bass, March 11, 2002; Last Updated: June 2020

 Inclusive Dates: Undated

 Biographical Note: Lawrence Lee (1903-1978), born in Gadsden, Alabama, was a poet known for his subdued, lyrical style, as well as his poetic treatment of the life of Thomas Jefferson in Monticello and Other Poems (1937) and The Tomb of Thomas Jefferson and Other Poems (1940).
 Lee was editor of Virginia Quarterly Review from 1938-42, and contributed to numerous other publications, such as Sewanee Review, New York Herald-Tribune, New York Times, Harper's, Atlantic Monthly, Scribner's Magazine, Forum, Life and Letters, and The Classical World.
 He was an instructor in English, French and later in literature at various universities.
 He spent the largest part of his teaching career at the University of Pittsburgh, from which he retired in 1973.

-This collection contains typed poems by Lee, all of which are signed by the author, and most of which are copies, not original typescripts.
+Scope and Content: This collection contains typed poems by Lee, all of which are undated and signed by the author, and most of which are copies, rather than originals.

 Folder -- Contents